 Cross-reference: See s.
-17.21 (5) for provision as to filling vacancies on county boards in counties over 500,000.

-Cross-reference: See s.
 59.20 (1) for county supervisor residency requirements.

 Cross-reference: See s.
 66.0505 for restrictions on changes in compensation of county board members.

-City and county apportionment is discussed.
+Annotation: City and county apportionment is discussed.
 City of Janesville v.
 Rock County, 107 Wis.
 2d 187, 319 N.W.2d 891 (Ct.
 App.
 1982).

-The trial court properly voided a city's supervisory district plan and adopted the county's plan even though the county did not adopt the plan within 60 days of receiving census data as required by sub.
+Annotation: The trial court properly voided a city's supervisory district plan and adopted the county's plan even though the county did not adopt the plan within 60 days of receiving census data as required by sub.
 (3).
 County of La Crosse v.
 City of La Crosse, 108 Wis.
 2d 560, 322 N.W.2d 531 (Ct.
 App.
 1982).

-Sub.
+Annotation: Sub.
 (3) (a) does not establish a separate minimum for each class of county.
 The constitutionality of sub.
 (3) (a) is discussed.
 60 Atty.
 Gen. 327.

-A vacancy on a county board due to resignation may be filled by appointment by the county board chairperson when the board is not in session.
+Annotation: A vacancy on a county board due to resignation may be filled by appointment by the county board chairperson when the board is not in session.
 61 Atty.
 Gen. 1.

-An incumbent county supervisor must resign before the county board may consider his or her appointment as highway commissioner.
+Annotation: An incumbent county supervisor must resign before the county board may consider his or her appointment as highway commissioner.
 61 Atty.
 Gen. 424.

-A county board supervisor risks violations of s.
+Annotation: A county board supervisor risks violations of s.
 946.13 if he is appointed as counsel for indigent defendants.
 62 Atty.
 Gen. 62, 118.

-Under sub.
-(3) (c) alteration of county supervisory district boundaries between decennial censuses is authorized only when ward boundaries originally relied upon in reapportioning the county have been subsequently altered by incorporation, annexation detachment or consolidation, 63 Atty, Gen 544.
+Annotation: Under sub.
+(3) (c) alteration of county supervisory district boundaries between decennial censuses is authorized only when ward boundaries originally relied upon in reapportioning the county have been subsequently altered by incorporation, annexation, detachment, or consolidation.
+63 Atty.
+Gen. 544.